Graduate Theological Union

 Ph.D.
 Jewish History

 The CJS doctoral program encourages interdisciplinary and comparative research.
-Students work closely with professors from both the GTU and UC Berkeley in the field of late-antique, medieval, and modern Jewish history and culture.
+Students work closely with professors from the GTU in the field of late-antique, medieval, and modern Jewish history and culture.
 Dissertations may focus on themes such as language, Biblical hermeneutics, translation, secularization, sexuality, cultural exchange, and Jewish-Christian interaction.
-Students may work within the discipline of history as well as literary, religious, or cultural studies.
+Students may work within the discipline of history, as well as literary, religious, or cultural studies.
 Students acquire a strong general competence, particularly for teaching, in the history of Judaism from late antiquity to the recent past, and will acquire strength both for teaching and scholarly research.

 Certificate in Jewish Studies